-If you're lucky enough to own a Nintendo Switch, Switch Lite or Switch OLED and tend to download games from the Nintendo eShop, you may have realised that you're quickly running out of storage space.
-A lack of digital storage is one of the Switch's few weaknesses, and the fact that there are so many amazing digital-only games on Nintendo's store makes this an issue that's only getting worse.
+If you're lucky enough to own a Nintendo Switch, Switch Lite or Switch OLED and tend to download games from the Nintendo eShop, you may be quickly running out of storage space.
+A lack of digital storage is one of the Switch's few weaknesses, and the fact that there are so many amazing digital-only games on Nintendo's store means the issue's only getting worse.

 Both the standard Switch and Switch Lite come with just 32GB of internal storage space, of which only 25GB is actually accessible by the user, and even the expanded 64GB of internal storage in the Switch OLED Model won't stretch far when it comes to the biggest Switch titles.
 Some games are so large that they can't even fit within that 25GB of space just by themselves, and even if you buy your Switch games physically, the many downloadable patches and updates you'll have to install mean you'll inevitably have to expand your storage.